catbot0/pawr-package/README.md

 # PawR Package
 THE best R package on the interwebs!
-It helps you get fluent in cat language and produces random cats.
+It helps you to become fluent in cat language and produces random cats.

-Install:
+**Install:**
 ```{r}
 devtools::install_github("catbot0/pawr-package")
 ```